JetBrains/amper/docs/Documentation.md

 |-project.yaml
 ```

-The `project.yaml` file could look like this:
+In the above case, the `project.yaml` looks like this:

 ```yaml
 modules: